rgunnar/openssl-lab/README.md

 ## chapter 06

-s_client
+Use of s_client

 ## chapter 07

-Splitting and combining certificate and private key
+Splitting and combining certificates and private key, and other useful stuff

-## chapter 08

-OpenSSL batch mode